 Your eyes are trained on the horizon.
 You’re only looking forward and always up for an adventure.
 Making long-term plans may not be in your nature–it’s rare in the wandering type–but you know that you want to help people and you want to see more of the world.
+And you don't have a degree yet.
 Here’s your solution: teaching English in Africa.

 Africa is the entire world in one continent.
 With it’s diversity of landscapes, climates, ethnicities, languages, and cultures, each country within its landmass is completely unique.
 The continent’s population is the youngest in the world, and that creates great opportunity for teaching jobs in Africa.
 Maybe you should take your talents abroad as an ESL teacher!?